Okroshiashvili/Data-Science-Lab/README.md

 * Add more intuitions for each algorithm and problem
 * Add some more ML algorithms
 * Each folder will have to have a brief description of algorithms with farther references
-* Add more visualization in data visualization folder, such as Matplotlib, Seaborn, Altair, and Plotnine
+* Add more visualization in data visualization folder, such as Matplotlib and Altair
 * Add more data structures and algorithms